How Much Is My House Worth: A Guide to Finding Out

 How can you accurately estimate the value of your home?

-The most accurate way to work out the value of your home is to use a variety of different resources such as: the UK House Price Index, tools on online property websites and local or online estate agents.
+The most accurate way to work out the value of your home is to obtain an accurate valuation by using a variety of different resources such as: the UK House Price Index, tools on online property websites, and local or online estate agents.

 The UK House Price Index

-The UK House Price Index lists the average prices of property sold in the UK according to county or region and breaks it down according to property type (such as detached, etc.) It can be invaluable in giving you a starting point in estimating how much your house is worth.
+The UK House Price Index lists the average prices of property sold in the UK according to county or region and breaks it down according to property type (such as detached, etc.) It can be invaluable in giving you a starting point in estimating the estimated value of your house based on data from similar sales and publicly available information.

 The only problem is that data can be at least a month out-of-date as it takes time to upload the details of every house purchase.
 Another thing to bear in mind is that the average price does not take into account regional variations.
 No county or city has uniform neighbourhoods where property prices are all the same.

-Most property-based websites have a tool where you enter your postcode or address with some basic information about your home.
-Using this information, the tool will search its database and give you an estimation about how much your home is worth.
+Most property-based websites offer an online house valuation tool where you enter your postcode or address with some basic information about your home.
+Using this information, the online valuation tool will search its database and give you an estimation about how much your home is worth.

 Houses in England with a good value associated